flowcytometry/MCTA/README.txt

 # MCTA v1.2
 developed by Carine P. Beatrici and Fabricio A. B. Silva

-Detailed tutorial is available in the document MCTA.pdf.
+A detailed tutorial is available in the document MCTA.pdf.

 How to run the program:

-In a Linux or MacOS terminal:
+In a Linux or macOS terminal:

 1) After the download, compile the code using "make";

-2) To execute the program, it is necessary to provide the configuration file in.dat.
+2) It is necessary to provide the configuration file in.dat to execute the program.
 See an example below:

 #file information                                        example